dandevs/ClosureAI/Assets/Plugins/ClosureAI/CLOSUREBT_CONTEXT.md

 ---

-This document reflects the ClosureAI implementation.
+This document reflects the ClosureBT implementation.
 For up-to-date behavior, refer to source code.